Phillips Square: Monuments

 The square features a bronze monument of King Edward VII, who ruled from 1901 to 1910.
 He visited Montreal in 1860, while he was still the Prince of Wales, and opened the Victoria Bridge.
-The statue was designed by Louis-Philippe Hébert and was erected in 1914.
+The statue was designed by Louis-Philippe Hébert and was erected in 1914 as a gift from the Birks family, four years after Edward VII's death.
 The four allegorical figures at the base of the monument represent Peace, the Four Founding Nations, Abundance, and Liberty.